UK parliament condemns BBC, NY Times' Thompson over payouts

 In a statement cited by the Guardian newspaper on Monday and released before the embargo on the PAC report was lifted, Thompson was quoted as saying:

-”The members of the PAC are entitled to criticize the result, but the decision to make the settlement was made in an entirely proper and transparent way.
+”The members of the PAC are entitled to criticise the result, but the decision to make the settlement was made in an entirely proper and transparent way.

 Despite some inflammatory language in the PAC report, there is absolutely no evidence of any wrongdoing by anyone at the BBC in relation to these severance payments.”